 You have a lot of options on how you can use your VA purchase loan.
 You aren’t limited to buying a single family home.
 You can buy a condo in a VA-approved project, or a manufactured home.
 You can use it to upgrade your current home with energy efficient features, such as solar power.
 With a VA home renovation loan, you can buy a fixer-upper or a foreclosed property and get more bang for your buck.
 In some cases, you can even build a brand new home!
 Your lender will go over all your options with you and help choose the best one for you and your family.

 So why is a VA loan to your benefit?
 Buying a home is not an easy feat for most people.
 For one thing, you need a substantial amount of cash on hand to qualify for conventional funding.
 The average price of homes sold in the United States in 2019 is $234,000.
 To get the best rates and qualify for the best conventional mortgages, a 20% down payment is ideal.
 How long would it take you to save $46,000, or more if you live in a high cost community?
-With a VA loan, there is no down payment required.
+With a VA loan, there is no down payment required and VA loan rates are usually lower.
 That’s right, you can finance 100% of your home loan with no cash needed up front.
 Not having to wait years to come up with a down payment is one of the biggest draws of a VA loan for most people.
 This is especially helpful for first-time home buyers.

 Conventional mortgages also add Private Mortgage Insurance (PMI) for any loan with less than a 20% down payment.
 PMI protects the lender if you happen to default on your mortgage.
 This is not an issue with a VA loan, because the VA guarantees the loan for you.
 Not having a PMI payment could save you hundreds of dollars every month.
 You redirect that money into savings, or enjoy some extra buying power.